The European Payment Institutions Federation (EPIF) is based on:

 Vice Chair: Julia Kowalski, Stripe

-The EPIF Payments Regulation Task Force is responsible for providing guidance and preparing EPIF’s position in relation to the the upcoming review of the PSD2.
+The EPIF Payments Regulation Task Force is responsible for providing guidance and preparing EPIF’s position in relation to the ongoing review of the PSD2 and the PSR proposal.
 The Task Force also monitors most EU regulatory initiatives aimed at regulating the payment sector e.g. (cross-border payments regulation, revision of the Interchange Fee Regulation, E-Money, the basic payment account, review of Settlement Finality Directive and others).
 In particular, the Task Force monitors the Commission drafting and subsequent legislative process, draft common positions and messaging aimed at ensuring a consistent industry view among the EPIF membership; propose and lead on any dialogue with the relevant external stakeholders on EPIF’s behalf and under the guidance of the Technical Committee.

 This Task Force develops common EPIF positions on EU standard setting in payments market, and supports the work of EPIF’s external representatives in a number of working groups.